leizzer/raw_git_checker/README.markdown

 2. Execute the git_checker.rb in your git repository that you want to check.

 Pro-usage:
-1. Open your .bash_profile file and add this line: alias check='ruby ~/git_checker.rb'
+1. Open your .bash_profile file and add this line.
+`alias check='ruby ~/git_checker.rb'`
-2. Reload your terminal
+2. Reload your terminal.
 3. Execute the check command (alias) in your git repository that you wan to check.